Skip to content

 The church is home to several unique features:

-– The Seren Silin (St Silin’s Star): A striking chandelier hanging in the nave, gifted in 1821 by a local son who found success in Birmingham.
+– The Seren Silin (St Silin’s Star): A striking brass chandelier hanging in the nave, gifted in 1821 by a local son who found success in Birmingham.

 – The “Nightingale of Ceiriog”: We commemorate the renowned Welsh poet Huw Morus, a former churchwarden.
 A large dedicated window and a delicate lancet window featuring his englyn (verse) grace the south wall.
 He rests just outside this wall; a spot famously visited by author George Borrow, who knelt to kiss the poet’s headstone.